-Condition - During our audit, we noted that Independent School District No. 280, Richfield, Minnesota (the District) did not have sufficient controls in place within its child nutrition cluster federal programs to assure that it was not contracting for goods or services with parties that are suspended or debarred, or whose principals are suspended or debarred from participating in contracts involving the expenditure of federal program funds.
+Condition - One of the elements of effective internal control over compliance with requirements applicable to federal programs expenditures is that management establish effective control over procurement, suspension, and debarment requirements.
+During our audit of the year ended June 30, 2013, we noted that the District did not have sufficient controls in place within its child nutrition cluster federal programs to assure that it was not contracting for goods or services with parties that are suspended or debarred, or whose principals are suspended or debarred from participating in contracts involving the expenditure of federal program funds.